2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/customizesearch.md

 ## Read also
-* [InstancePurpose](xref:HowTo.Razor.Purpose) - which tells you why the current code is running so you could change the data added
+* [Purpose](xref:HowTo.Razor.Purpose) - which tells you why the current code is running so you could change the data added
 * [CustomizeData](xref:HowTo.Razor.CustomizeData)

 ## Demo App and further links